 We are fortunate to have incredible mentors and ambassadors that help guide our teams towards success.
 Refine and practice your pitch, demo your product with experts and leaders in government, business, investors, community and media.

-Cites and Startups who participate in STIR will gain access to the STIR network – platform for learning, sharing exchanging ideas amongst the cities and startups.
+Cites and Startups who participate in STIR will gain access to the STIR network – platform for learning, sharing, and exchanging ideas amongst the cities and startups.
 Startups can access our learning libraries, to learn about government contracting, procurement, and sharing how products are co-developed.
 City staff can access our skill shares, that include learnings about agile development, user centered design, and many other skill-share resources.
-This platform for collaboration, convening and communication makes is what makes STIR the leading model of civic innovation at the local level.
+This platform for collaboration, convening and communication makes STIR the leading model of civic innovation at the local level.